Sun-Lab-NBB/ataraxis-base-utilities/README.md

 The environment snapshots were taken on each of the three explicitly supported OS families: Windows 11, OSx (M1) 14.5 and Linux Ubuntu 22.04 LTS.

-**Note!** Since the OSx environment was built against M1 (Apple Silicon) platform and may not work on Intel-based Apple devices.
+**Note!** Since the OSx environment was built against an M1 (Apple Silicon) platform and may not work on Intel-based Apple devices.

 To install the development environment for your OS: